SupportLog in

 Between missing an RSVP deadline and trying to work out if your kids are invited, there’s plenty of awkward RSVP situations to navigate.
 Here are our top tips for facing uncomfortable RSVP conversations.

-Plus-One invitations
+Plus-one invitations

 Few things feel more intimidating than walking into an event solo, surrounded by people you’ve never met.
 That said, your name’s on the guest list for a reason and the host wants you there.
 The same can’t be said for your new partner, best friend or the person you just met at Starbucks.
 Vogue suggests that only people named on the invitation are invited.
 If bringing a plus-one is an option, it’s likely the host will specifically mention it.
 Otherwise, it’s just you they want at the event.